Key Highlights

 Also Read: Everything About IELTS Learning & Exam Is Right Here!

 But when done right, common idioms for IELTS speaking could elevate your fluency, show your comfort with natural English, and move up your score; otherwise, it further drags your score down.
-Cramming into an answer with too many idioms or using idioms that you do not understand will bring your score down instead of helping it because examiners want to hear idioms that relate to the topic, are clear in pronunciation, and common idioms for IELTS speaking.
+Cramming into an answer with too many idioms or using idioms that you do not understand will bring your score down instead of helping it because examiners want to hear idioms that relate to the topic, are clear in pronunciation, and are common idioms for IELTS speaking.
 Now here is how this works:

 -